grinfeld/py_spark_playground/helm/README.md

 #### Initial Setup Options

-Usually, initial setup should be running only once to create k8s cluster and install all the relevant staff.
-All other changes better to perform according to [Service Upgrade Options](./README.md#Service-Upgrade-Options).
+Typically, the initial setup should run only once to create a Kubernetes cluster and install all the necessary software.
+All other changes should be performed according to [Service Upgrade Options](./README.md#Service-Upgrade-Options).
 __Note:__ Running initial setup will override anything you have added manually previously in `service/values.yaml`.

 **ALERT** executing without option `--apply`, considered initial setup.
 You have been warned.